Remote work is on the rise and so is the remote productivity.

 No, it doesn’t.

-But what is the argument for productivity tracking?
+But what is the argument for remote productivity tracking?
 Does that include

 - poor work planning